vkoster/bicep-building-blocks/design-decisiones.md

 referenced resource regularly continues to exist.
 You can see this in the Azure portal when you delete complex objects like a Virtual Machine for example.
 You have to decide whether attached (referenced) resources like the NIC shall be deleted along the line.

+With references, the assembler has to deal with these situations:

+- we want it to create and attach a reference
+- we want it to attach an existing reference
+- we don't want the reference to be attached at all